PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/README.md

-## oCash Mining Pool Setup Tutorials
+## Before We Start

-This tutorials for setting up an oCash Mining Pool over AWS LightSail VPS instance If you intend to set the mining pool VPS on your local device, please follow <a href="https://medium.com/@uanid/how-to-install-the-ocash-pool-169dd21c32a2" target="_blank">this</a> tutorial provided by JSY <a href="https://medium.com/@uanid/how-to-install-the-ocash-pool-169dd21c32a2" target="_blank">(@yunjuseong3)</a>
+This tutorial is for setting up a `cloud based oCash Mining Pool` over AWS LightSail VPS instance.
+If you intend to set the mining pool VPS on your local device, please follow <a href="https://medium.com/@uanid/how-to-install-the-ocash-pool-169dd21c32a2" target="_blank">this</a> tutorial provided by JSY <a href="https://medium.com/@uanid/how-to-install-the-ocash-pool-169dd21c32a2" target="_blank">(@yunjuseong3)</a>
+> This tutorial will explain steps as simple as possible for those of whom are new to the mining world including myself.
+Please report any bugs, or comments along with instruction steps.
+Your valued feedbacks will help #oland Community.

+## Table of Contents
 <!-- TABLE OF CONTENTS -->
 <details>
   <summary>Table of Contents</summary>